Quobject/EngineIoClientDotNet/README.md

 ```
 grunt
 ```
-This will start node server and tests for windows.
+This will start test server and xunit tests for windows.

-In linux this will only start node server.
-Therefore type (within a new linux terminal):
+In linux this will stop after starting test server.
+Start xunit tests within a new linux terminal:
 ```
 grunt testClient
 ```